 The choice of technologies is an essential part of the design and architecture process of building a data analytics solution.
 The selected tools need to respond to the business needs.
 Therefore, it is crucial to spend time gaining a deep understanding of these needs and also the business rules that exist in your organization.
 The result should be a set of technologies and tools that are well-integrated in a system to fulfil business needs, not the other way around.
 If the people who use the system must adapt to tool limitations, the choices made at the design stage were obviously not the best ones.
 This is not an easy task as there is no perfect tool.
 When making up your mind you need to consider the advantages and disadvantages of every tool, see the situations and workflows it is most useful for and only then select those that fit your organization’s practices, rules, and needs the most.
 To help you get started, here we share our ultimate list of the technologies and platforms that enable data analytics.
-For a guide on building your data analytics solution, download our exclusive whitepaper.

 Every system needs a platform to run.
 Today, a highly popular choice is to deploy your system to the cloud.
 While in the past having a big and complex system meant that you need to set up your own data center with your own physical machines, today this is no longer the case.
 Cloud platforms enable you to deploy and run big and complex systems on data centers, infrastructure, and services, provided and maintained by the cloud service vendors.
 This comes with a few benefits, including the ability to scale parts of your architecture, as the demand changes, with a few clicks, rather than having to manually add more physical machines to your center.

 Microsoft Azure is Microsoft’s public cloud computing platform.
 It provides a range of cloud services, including compute, analytics, storage, and networking.
 Users can pick and choose from these services to develop and scale new applications or run existing applications in the public cloud.